openl2m/openl2m/docs/feature_support.rst

   :sup:`5` Cisco Small Business devices are tested on a single CBS350 (non-PoE) switch.
   All features (except for PoE) are supported.

+  :sup:`6` HPE Comware devices are fully supported for all functionality.

+  :sup:`7` Aruba AOS-S, and older Procurve switches, do NOT require a 'write mem' after succesful snmp changes.

-  :sup:`6` Juniper's SNMP implementation on devices is Read-Only!
+  :sup:`8` Juniper's SNMP implementation on devices is Read-Only.
+Therefor we can only read, and not make changes!

-  :sup:`7` The MikroTik driver has limited functionality.
+  :sup:`9` The MikroTik driver has limited functionality.
 MikroTik does not support VLANs over SNMP.
   This driver has only been tested on a single HexS (RB760iGS) device.

 **Other API's**
 ---------------

+Devices supported via REST api's and more...

 .. list-table::
    :header-rows: 1